cassiotbatista/rwa-wdm-sim/docs/intro.rst

-``rwa_wdm`` implements some mainstream algorithms for both routing and wavelength assignment subproblems as standalone packages, such as Dijkstra and Yen, and first-fit and vertex-coloring, respectively.
+``rwa_wdm`` implements some mainstream algorithms for both routing and wavelength assignment subproblems as standalone packages, such as Dijkstra and Yen, and first-fit, random-fit, and vertex-coloring, respectively.

 Besides, a self-made genetic algorithms is also implemented to solve the RWA problem.